 Once an application is approved, the applicant shall revise the plans and supporting documents to address the Planning Board's conditions of approval in compliance with these regulations and the Town of Canterbury Zoning Ordinance.
-The Planning Board's Authorized Agent Building Inspector shall certify that the plans and documents provided by the applicant are in conformity with the Board's approvals.
+The Planning Board's Authorized Agent shall certify that the plans and documents provided by the applicant are in conformity with the Board's approvals.

-Section 10.2 Certification of Approval
+Section 10.2 Verification of Planning Board Conditions of Approval

-The following shall be submitted prior to any Certification of Approval by the Building Inspector Planning Boad's authorized agent prior to the issuance of a Building Permit.
+The following shall be submitted prior to any verification of the Planning Board's Conditions of Approval by the Planning Boad's authorized agent(s) prior to the issuance of a Building Permit.

-- Complete electronic files of all drawings in the plan set in the latest PDF format, or other acceptable format approved by the Town shall be provided. - 2.
-Copies of all permits for state and federal permits along with the final plans and application materials referenced in the permits. - Originals of all legal documents, suitable for recording in the Merrimack County Registry of Deeds, shall be submitted to the Planning Boad's authorized agent Building Inspector suitable for recording in the Merrimack County Registry of Deeds.
+1. Complete electronic files of all drawings in the plan set in the latest PDF format, or other acceptable format approved by the Town, shall be provided.

+- 2. Copies of all state and federal permits along with the final plans and application materials referenced in the permits. - 3.
+Originals of all legal documents, suitable for recording in the Merrimack County Registry of Deeds, shall be submitted to the Planning Boad's authorized agent .
 Said documents shall bear the notarized signature of the property owner, and any mortgage holders where appropriate. - 4.
-Performance or financial guarantees shall be provided prior to final approval. - Where subdivision plats are to be recorded, two (2) copies of a Mylar or equivalent material shall be provided for the Chair's signature. - 6.
+Performance or financial guarantees shall be provided prior to final approval. - 5.
+Where subdivision plats are to be recorded, two (2) copies of a Mylar or equivalent material shall be provided for the Chair's signature. - 6.
 The following paper copies shall be provided: - a.
 For a minor subdivision including a lot line adjustment, one (1) paper copy of the final plan set and supporting documentation. - b.
-For a minor site plan, one (1) copy of the final plan set and supporting documentation. - For a major subdivision or a major site plan, two (2) copies of the final plan set and supporting documents. - 7.
-Recording fees in the form of checks payable to the Merrimack County Registry of Deeds. - Funds to establish an escrow account to pay for inspection fees where public improvements are proposed. - 9.
-Financial guarantees for any public improvements. - ${\bf 10.}\ \ Submission\ of\ construction\ schedule\ with\ estimated\ schedule\ of\ inspections.$
+For a minor site plan, one (1) copy of the final plan set and supporting documentation. - c.
+For a major subdivision or a major site plan, two (2) copies of the final plan set and supporting documents. - 7.
+Recording fees in the form of checks payable to the Merrimack County Registry of Deeds. - 8.
+Funds to establish an escrow account to pay for inspection fees where public improvements are proposed. - 9.
+Financial guarantees for any public improvements. - 10.
+Submission of construction schedule with estimated schedule of inspections.